2tuu/Ava/README.md

 ## This project is not yet prepared to be installed by anyone else, once I have completed the installation scripts this message will be removed.
 Until then, only install this if you know what you're doing.

+## In addition, this project is not finished, and will likely not be updated frequently.

 ## Documentation
 Command documentation is available within the `k?help`.